New Mexico

 Absentee Ballot Process

-Absentee voting is available and no excuse is required.
+Vote-by-mail (absentee voting) is available in New Mexico and no excuse is required.
 The last day to request an absentee ballot is 14 days before the election.
-You can return your absentee ballot request form through mail, in person at your local elections office, or online.
-Voted ballots must be received by Election Day in order to be counted.
-You can sign up to track your absentee ballot on your Secretary of State website.
-Absentee ballots begin being counted on Election Day.
+You can return your absentee ballot request form through mail, in person at your local elections office, or online

-You can request an absentee ballot through your county clerk, by mail, by phone, or online.
+1) Request an absentee ballot through your county clerk, by mail, by phone, or online.

 To join the permanent mail voting list, you can complete a paper or online application and submit it to your county clerk.
 At least 49 days before each statewide election, the county clerk will notify voters on the list, reminding them that they will receive a ballot by mail.
 The notice will also include information on removing themselves from the list if they choose to do so.